WinterAxis/ESV-MD-Bible/The_Bible_esv/55_2_Timothy/2_Tim_1.md

 but when he arrived in Rome he searched for me earnestly and found me--

 ###### 18
-may the Lord grant him to find mercy from the Lord on that day!--and you well know all the service he rendered at Ephesus. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+may the Lord grant him to find mercy from the Lord on that day!--and you well know all the service he rendered at Ephesus.

 ***